 Joel found a passion for design during his time at the NGA and went on to complete an Advanced Diploma of Building Design.
-It was at this point he joined the Light House team (then Jigsaw), where he continued studies in architecture going on to complete the Bachelor of Art in Architecture and Master of Architecture programs.
-He has recently been working part-time on site as a labourer with an architect/builder, gaining construction knowledge on small scale residential builds.
+It was at this point he joined the Light House team (then Jigsaw), where he continued studies in architecture going on to complete the Bachelor of Art in Architecture and Master of Architecture programs at the University of Canberra (check out all the top student gongs he took out below).
+In 2017 he also worked part-time as a labourer with an architect/builder, gaining construction knowledge on small scale residential builds.

 Between moonlighting as a roller-derby referee, and riding his mountain bike hell-for-leather down Mount Stromlo, Joel is an integral member of the Light House team.
 Joel and his partner have recently purchased a property just south of Braidwood, New South Wales.
 He hopes to design and build a solar passive home, and eventually make the move out there.

 Bachelor of Arts in Architecture, University of Canberra

 Diploma of Building Design, Canberra Institute of Technology (CIT)

 Cert II in Building and Construction, TAFE Hobart